Massage Therapy

 Conditions Massage Therapy Can Alleviate

 Massage Therapy is a comprehensive range of techniques consisting of hands-on manipulation of the soft tissues of the body.
-It targets muscles, connective tissue, tendons, ligaments and joints for the purpose of optimizing health and reducing strain.
-Assessment and treatment can include orthopedic and neurological tests, soft tissue manipulation, hydrotherapy, remedial exercise and client education.
+It targets muscles, connective tissue, tendons, ligaments and joints for the purpose of optimizing health and reducing pain.
+Assessment and treatment can include orthopedic and neurological tests, soft tissue manipulation, remedial exercise and client education.

 The purpose of Massage Therapy is to prevent, develop, maintain, rehabilitate or augment physical function or relieve pain.
-Massage therapy helps alleviate the soft tissue discomfort associated with everyday and occupational stresses, muscular over-use and many chronic pain conditions.
+Massage therapy helps alleviate soft tissue discomfort associated with everyday and occupational stresses, muscular over-use and many chronic pain conditions.
 If employed after trauma or injury, it can reduce the development of harmful gait or movement compensations which could otherwise interfere with bio-mechanical health and function.
-Through a diverse series of techniques and approaches, It can help relieve an array of pain syndromes originating from stress or muscular overuse..
+Through a diverse series of techniques and approaches, massage can help relieve an array of pain syndromes originating from stress or muscular overuse..

 Benefits of Massage Therapy

 Massage is useful for people of all ages.
-While it can help with injuries, illness and stress, the true strength of Massage Therapy is found in prevention and treatment of chronic pain conditions, before they develop into more serious and long term versions of themselves.
+While it can help with injuries, illness and stress, the true strength of Massage Therapy is found in prevention and treatment of chronic pain conditions before they develop into more serious and long term versions of themselves.
 Massage can benefit both acute and chronic injuries and stress..

 Therapeutic massage can play an important part in health maintenance by: